jamesmontemagno/Xamarin-Templates/Plugins-Templates/README.md

 Name the file the same as what you named your plugin so all of the file locations are correct!

-#### Plugin for Xamarin.Forms NuSpec
+#### Control Plugin for Xamarin.Forms NuSpec

 It has never been easier to get your nuspec ready for NuGet.
-Add the nuspec to the ROOT of your solution. and it is ready for your Plugin for Xamarin.Forms
+Add the nuspec to the ROOT of your solution. and it is ready for your Control Plugin for Xamarin.Forms

 ## License